pnnl/buildingid/FAQ.md

 ## What are the UBIDs for a given building footprint?

-As discussed in **What is a UBID?**, a given building footprint has one UBID per OLC resolution.
+As discussed in ["What is a UBID?"](#what-is-a-ubid), a given building footprint has one UBID per OLC resolution.

 ![Depiction of the geometry of the building footprint for AT&amp;T Park, San Francisco, CA. (Data source for map imagery: Bing)](https://raw.githubusercontent.com/pnnl/buildingid-super/master/images/AT_and_T_Park.png)